 Most households will be hit by the measures announced in the emergency budget, but for many of us there are things we can do to minimise the impact.

 Here are five simple steps to save well over £1,500 a year.
 You can also read more about the emergency measures in our article 'Emergency Budget at a glance' or check your tax allowances for 2010/11.
-Bring down your energy bills now

 Millions of UK homes waste hundreds of pounds a year by sitting on uncompetitive energy tariffs.
 Yet by switching to the cheapest online energy deal through our gas and electricity comparison tool, you could save an average of £174 a year.

 In fact, if you’re on an uncompetitive standard tariff, you could save an impressive £348 a year by swapping to the cheapest deal.

 It’s easy – all you need to do is use moneysupermarket.com's energy comparison tool to find the best deal for you (this will depend on where you live and the amount of gas and electricity to use).
 You can apply online and your new provider will arrange the switch for you.
 What could be simpler?